lunaaa95/mou/README.md

 </div>

 The architecture of MoA is designed to hierarchically model long-term dependencies by progressively expanding its receptive fields.
-This approach facilitates the formation of a comprehensive representation of long-term dependencies
+This approach facilitates the formation of a comprehensive representation of long-term dependencies.
+The structure of MoA is displayed as follows:

 <div align="center">
   <figure>